anderssonlab/PRIME/INSTALL_PRIME.md

 # Using remotes package with << remote::install_github("swang87/bcp") >>
 # instead of devtools if not successfully install devtools

-# 7. Install PRIME
+# 6. Install PRIME
 ## Install from .tar.gz (model will be set up at PRIME inst directory),

+install.packages("/PATH/TO/PRIME/PRIME_0.1.1.6.tar.gz")

 ## otherwise, make sure that the model in the path was exist.
-install.packages("/PATH/TO/PRIME/PRIME_0.1.1.6.tar.gz")
+## The published PRIMEloci model can be found at XXXXXXXXXXXXXXXXXXXXX.
 ```

 ---